hkaanturgut/Build-a-natural-language-processing-solution-with-Microsoft-Azure-AI-Foundry/README.md

 - Sufficient quota for Language Service, AI Services, Storage, and Key Vault
 - Permissions to create resource groups and resources
 - Azure CLI authentication configured (`az login`)
+- Storage account with container if you prefer to storage your Terraform state file in remote.

 ### Create Managed Identity or Service Principal